algorandlabs/smart-asa/README.md

 ### Smart ASA Transfer

-Smart ASA Transfer is the asset transfer method of a Smart ASA.
+_Smart ASA Transfer_ is the asset transfer method of a Smart ASA.
 It defines the transfer of an asset between an `asset_sender` and `asset_receiver` specifying the `asset_amount` to be transferred.
-This method distinguishes four types of transfer, such as `mint`, `burn`, `clawback`, and regular `transfer`.
+This method automatically distinguishes four types of transfer, such as `mint`, `burn`, `clawback`, and regular `transfer`.

 ```json
 {